These are the guidelines by which our community runs, to ensure it is a safe environment for all.

 The Gambling Help Online forum is a free, confidential space for people in Australia to communicate with, and be supported by, peers whilst on the journey towards regaining control over their gambling.
 It is a supportive environment for people who share similar experiences, one where they can feel confident to talk about their stories and helpful strategies.

-To maintain our community environment, we ask that you consider the following when posting -
+To maintain our community environment, we ask that you consider the following when posting:

-- Keep it respectful – Be kind to one another.
+• Keep it respectful – Be kind to one another.

 Never discriminate, defame or belittle others.
-This includes but isn’t exclusive to offensive statements based on race, sex, religion or ethnicity.
-Offensive words will be filtered. - Be supportive – Consider the feelings of others.
+This includes but isn’t exclusive to offensive statements based on cultural background, gender, sex, religion, race, colour, political opinion, sexual orientation, age, marital status, disability or impairment.
+Offensive words will be filtered.

 Bullying, hostility, embarrassment or trolling of other members or facilitators will not be tolerated.
-Do not promote personal beliefs in a way that is offensive to others. - Stay anonymous – Staying anonymous allows you to post openly and honestly.
+Do not promote personal beliefs in a way that is offensive to others.

-You should not share information about yours or others’ full name, email or post address, workplace, or any other identifiable information. - Focus on recovery – Consider the experience of yourself and other members.
+You should not share information about yours or others’ full name, email or postal address, workplace, or any other identifiable information.
+Whilst choosing a profile picture image please remember to stay anonymous.
+All profile pictures disclosing someone’s identity will be removed.

-Do not promote gambling of any kind or in any capacity, or any money access schemes which could fuel the gambling of others. - Recognise others’ triggers – While triggers can vary depending on the individual, there are some common topics which can be difficult when managing urges or maintaining change.
+• Recognise others’ triggers – While triggers can vary depending on the individual, there are some common topics which can be difficult when managing urges or maintaining change.

-We aim to minimise this by asking that the following are avoided:- Mentioning the specific amount of a win – instead we ask that you use general statements such as “a big win”.
+• Mentioning the specific amount of a win – instead we ask that you use general statements such as “a big win”.

-- Talking about odds and jackpot amounts.
+• Talking about odds and jackpot amounts.
 Please don’t describe specifically what odds are/were.

-- Graphic or specific details of self-harm, suicide or violent actions
+• Graphic or specific details of self-harm, suicide or violent actions

-- This is a peer space – The forums are a place for communication among peers.
+• This is a peer space – The forums are a place for communication among peers.
 Any commercial or professional advice from anyone except for our facilitators will be removed.
 This includes legal, financial or medical advice, SPAM activity, or posts demonstrating commercial interests.

 Individuals are only to have one account.